xiaoyang-sde/rust-kernel-riscv/README.md

 ### Trampoline

-The trampoline is a dedicated page that acts as a bridge for transferring control between supervisor and user modes.
-The trampoline is located at the same address (`0xFFFFFFFFFFFFF000`) in both kernel and user thread page tables.
-The trampoline is required because the program counter must point to a valid location after switching the page table.
+The trampoline is a dedicated page that acts as a bridge for transferring control between supervisor and user modes, which is located at the same address (`0xFFFFFFFFFFFFF000`) in both kernel and user thread page tables.
+Identical mapping is required because the program counter must point to a valid location after switching the page table.

 The trampoline contains a pair of naked functions, `_enter_kernel_space` and `_enter_user_space`:

 - `_enter_user_space` stores callee-saved registers on the kernel stack, switches to the page table of the user thread, and restores the context (registers, `sstatuc`, `sepc`) of the user thread from a `TrapContext`.
-Following these steps, it uses a sret instruction to return to user mode.
+Following these steps, it uses a `sret` instruction to return to user mode.

 - `_enter_kernel_space` stores the context (registers, `sstatuc`, `sepc`) of the user thread to a `TrapContext`, switch to the page table of the kernel, and restores the callee-saved registers from the kernel stack.
 Following these steps, it uses a `ret` instruction to jump to the `thread_loop`, which will handle the exception or interrupt.